Aylmer Hunter-Weston: Early life

-Hunter-Weston was born at Hunterston, West Kilbride, on 23 September 1864, the son of Lieutenant-Colonel John Gould Read Hunter-Weston (1823–1904) and his second wife, who was the daughter and heir of the 25th Laird of Hunterston.
-He was educated at Wellington College 1875–82 and Woolwich in 1882, then was commissioned into the Royal Engineers in 1884.
+Hunter-Weston was born at Hunterston, West Kilbride, on 23 September 1864, the son of Lieutenant Colonel John Gould Read Hunter-Weston (1823–1904) and his second wife, who was the daughter and heir of the 25th Laird of Hunterston.
+He was educated at Wellington College 1875–82 and Royal Military Academy at Woolwich in 1882, then was commissioned as a lieutenant into the Royal Engineers in February 1884.

 Early military career

-He was promoted captain in 1892.
+He was promoted captain in May 1892.
 He served on the Indian North West Frontier and took part in the Miranzai Expedition of 1891 and was wounded during the Waziristan Expedition of 1894–95.
-He was promoted to brevet major in 1895.
+He was promoted to brevet major in August 1895.